 The Defense Department announced at the start of 2021 that it would provide CMMC reciprocity for any ISO 27001 and FedRAMP audits.
 That is, any audits to achieve FedRAMP or ISO 27001 certification would apply equally to CMMC compliance.

 Understanding FedRAMP and CMMC reciprocity can aid in the development of supply chain compliance strategies for members of the Defense Industrial Base (DIB).

 FedRAMP compliance, according to the Defense Department and CMMC Accreditation Body (CMMC-AB) authorities, would count toward CMMC Level 3 certification, but this has not been formalized.

 What’s the Difference Between DFARS 7012 and FedRAMP Moderate?

 DFARS 7012 is the government contracting rule the Defense Department uses to require cybersecurity among all DoD contractors.
 The cybersecurity standard required in DFARS 7012 is NIST 800-171, also commonly known as the NIST Cybersecurity Framework.

 In other words, to meet the requirements of DFARS 7012, which allows a business to bid on Defense Department contracts, that business must implement the NIST Cybersecurity Framework.

 “FedRAMP Moderate” is the FedRAMP standard for cloud computing security at all other federal government agencies.
 The moderate impact level is appropriate for CSPs that will handle government data that is not publicly available.

-So DFARS 7012 applies to defense contractors working for the Defense Department.
-FedRAMP applies to all government contractors working with any other U.S. government agency.
+While DFARS 7012 applies to defense contractors working for the Defense Department, FedRAMP applies to all government contractors working with any other U.S. government agency.